madlib-lang/madlib/docs/INTERFACES.md

   show :: a -> String
 }
 ```
-So with this definition, we're saying "if Inspect is implemented for a type `a`, we can call the method `inspect` with values of that type and get back a string."
+So with this definition, we're saying "if Show is implemented for a type `a`, we can call the method `inspect` with values of that type and get back a string."

 Now we can use constraints within type annotations, to frame that a type variable implements a given interface.